ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 .. tip::

-   This only needs to be done once.
-After loading the parameters are stored in the simulated EEPROM.
+   This only needs to be done once, after loading, the parameters are stored in the simulated EEPROM.

 The MAVProxy commands to load the parameters for Copter, Rover and Plane